Come and See: Music

 The original soundtrack is rhythmically amorphous music composed by Oleg Yanchenko.
-At a few key points in the film classical music from mainly German or Austrian composers are used, such as The Blue Danube by Johann Strauss II.
+At a few key points in the film, classical music from mainly German or Austrian composers are used, such as The Blue Danube by Johann Strauss II.
 The Soviet marching song "The Sacred War" and Russian folk song "Korobeiniki" (Vadim Kozin) (lit. '"Pedlars"') are played in the movie once.
 During the scene where Glasha dances, the background music is some fragments of Mary Dixon's song from Grigori Aleksandrov's 1936 film Circus.
-At the end, during the photographic montage, music by Richard Wagner is used, most notably the "Ride of the Valkyries" from Die Walküre.
+Richard Wagner's overture to Tannhäuser and, notably, Ride of the Valkyries from Die Walküre are both used during the climactic reverse montage of historical footage.

-At the end of the film, the partisans walk through a winter woodland to the sound of Mozart's Lacrimosa before the camera tilts towards the sky and the ending credits appear.
+At the end of the film, the partisans pass through a forest, while in the meantime a season passes and snow blankets the ground, to the sound of Mozart's Lacrimosa before the camera tilts towards the sky and the ending credits appear.
 Film critic Roger Ebert commented on this scene as follows: